fbpx

 Inside Spaceship Earth

 While it’s not right for everyone, you may want to consider paying for Lightning Lane access, a paid option now available to guests at Walt Disney World, especially during the busy summer months.
 Lightning Lane is the old FastPass lane, and there are two different paid options that you can choose (along with different attractions) to access it.
-While reviews are mixed, and you likely will not get access to as many attractions as you hope to, it certainly can help you avoid some long lines at the park.
-The first option is to purchase Disney Genie+ for a day or each day of your visit.
+It certainly can help you avoid some long lines at the park.
+The first option is to purchase Lightning Lane Multi Pass for a day or each day of your visit.
 It costs each person anywhere from $15-$39 per day.
-With Genie+, you can access the Lightning Lane at select attractions at each park (one at a time and once per day).
-There are over forty total Genie+ attractions.
+With Multi Pass, you can access the Lightning Lane at select attractions at each park.
+You’ll be able to book an initial three attractions, and then after you visit your first attraction, you can make another one.

-The second option is to purchase Lightning Lane with the a la carte method for individual attractions.
-A few attractions at each park are NOT included with your Genie+ purchase.
+The second option is to purchase Lightning Lane Single Pass.
+A few attractions at each park are NOT included with your Multi Pass purchase.
 They must be purchased separately, and pricing ranges from $7-$25 per attraction, per person.
 While we encourage you to consider these options for your family, do keep in mind that you do not have to purchase either of these options to enjoy these attractions.
-The standby queue is available for all attractions.
-However, wait times in the standby lane have gone up pretty significantly to allow guests using the Lightning Lane to skip ahead.
+The standby queue is available for all attractions with the exception of Tiana’s Bayou Adventure, Guardians of the Galaxy: Cosmic Rewind, and TRON Lightcycle Run.
+However, wait times in the standby lane have gone up pretty significantly, allowing guests using the Lightning Lane to skip ahead.
 Learn more about Lightning Lane, including how to book the selections, by clicking here

 1 – Experience the 4th of July at Disney